-Origin of SEMIOTICS
+Origin and Etymology of semiotics

-Learn More About SEMIOTICS
+Learn More about semiotics

-Seen & Heard
+Seen and Heard

 What made you want to look up semiotics?
 Please tell us where you read or heard it (including the quote, if possible).